 Scope Review

-Confirm which categories belong inside the same inquiry before quotation starts.
+Confirm which categories belong inside the same inquiry before project material review starts.

 Supply Scope